Sheldon Silver, NY power broker sent to prison, dead at 77

 ALBANY, N.Y.
 (AP) — Former New York Assembly Speaker Sheldon Silver, one of the most powerful figures in state government for two decades before his conviction on corruption charges, has died in federal custody.
 He was 77.

-Silver died Monday, a person familiar with the matter told The Associated Press.
-The person could not discuss the matter publicly and spoke to AP on condition of anonymity.
+Silver died Monday, the federal Bureau of Prisons said, adding that the official cause of death would be determined by the medical examiner.

-The cause of death wasn't immediately available.
 Silver’s supporters had said he was in failing health from multiple medical conditions.
-He had been serving time at a prison medical center in Massachusetts.
+He had been serving his sentence at the Federal Medical Center in Devens, Massachusetts, but was in a hospital in nearby Ayer, Massachusetts, at the time of his death, the bureau said.

-The Manhattan Democrat, who told a judge he prayed he would not die in prison, had been serving a more than six-year sentence for using his clout in state government to benefit real estate developers, who rewarded Silver by referring lucrative business to his law firm.
+The Manhattan Democrat, who told a judge he prayed he would not die in prison, was serving a more than six-year sentence for using his clout in state government to benefit real estate developers, who rewarded Silver by referring lucrative business to his law firm.

-He became Assembly speaker in 1994, a powerful position that put him on equal footing with the governor and state Senate leader when it came to making key decisions about annual budgets or major legislation.
+He became Assembly speaker in 1994, a powerful position that made him one of Albany's “three men in a room” negotiating annual budgets and major legislation with the governor and state Senate leader.

 In all, Silver served as speaker during the tenure of five New York governors, from Mario Cuomo to Andrew Cuomo.